-Sri Chinmoy is a spiritual teacher who throughout his life demonstrated the power of meditation and its applications to everyday living.
+Sri Chinmoy is a spiritual teacher.
+Throughout his life, he demonstrated the power of meditation and how it could be applied to everyday living.

 He frequently travelled to meet with his students, perform concerts of meditative music, share his meditative insights with leaders and dignitaries from around the globe.
 He visited Ireland three times, giving talks in Trinity College and meeting with Presidents Eamon De Valera and Erskine Childers in 1973 and 1974.